Teladoc Health (NYSE:TDOC) Releases Q3 2021 Earnings Guidance

-Teladoc Health (NYSE:TDOC) last released its quarterly earnings data on Tuesday, July 27th.
-The health services provider reported ($0.86) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.59) by ($0.27).
-Teladoc Health had a negative net margin of 46.86% and a negative return on equity of 1.29%.
-The company had revenue of $503.14 million during the quarter, compared to analyst estimates of $499.85 million.
-During the same quarter in the prior year, the firm earned ($0.34) earnings per share.
-Teladoc Health’s revenue for the quarter was up 108.7% on a year-over-year basis.
-On average, research analysts anticipate that Teladoc Health will post -3.53 EPS for the current fiscal year.
+Teladoc Health (NYSE:TDOC) last posted its quarterly earnings results on Tuesday, July 27th.
+The health services provider reported ($0.86) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.59) by ($0.27).
+Teladoc Health had a negative return on equity of 1.29% and a negative net margin of 46.86%.
+The company had revenue of $503.14 million during the quarter, compared to analysts’ expectations of $499.85 million.
+During the same period in the prior year, the firm earned ($0.34) EPS.
+Teladoc Health’s revenue for the quarter was up 108.7% compared to the same quarter last year.
+On average, sell-side analysts forecast that Teladoc Health will post -3.53 earnings per share for the current fiscal year.

-An institutional investor recently raised its position in Teladoc Health stock.
-Morgan Stanley raised its stake in Teladoc Health, Inc. (NYSE:TDOC) by 59.5% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,975,722 shares of the health services provider’s stock after purchasing an additional 1,109,926 shares during the quarter.
-Morgan Stanley owned about 1.87% of Teladoc Health worth $494,832,000 at the end of the most recent quarter.
-79.43% of the stock is owned by institutional investors.
+A hedge fund recently raised its stake in Teladoc Health stock.
+Morgan Stanley raised its position in shares of Teladoc Health, Inc. (NYSE:TDOC) by 59.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 2,975,722 shares of the health services provider’s stock after purchasing an additional 1,109,926 shares during the quarter.
+Morgan Stanley owned 1.87% of Teladoc Health worth $494,832,000 at the end of the most recent quarter.
+79.43% of the stock is currently owned by institutional investors.

 About Teladoc Health